isomerpages/seab-corp/news/announcements/_posts/2024-06-13-post-2023 Year End GCE Level Results Release Exercises For School Candidates.md

 <summary>RELEASE OF RESULTS</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>You will receive your examination certificate if you have obtained at
 least one Pass grade on one or more subjects.
-You can refer to this link for more information on the eligibility to receive an examination certificate.</p>
+You can refer to this <a href="https://www.seab.gov.sg/home/examinations/result-slips-examination-certificates-private-candidates" rel="noopener noreferrer nofollow" target="_blank">link</a> for more information on the eligibility to receive an examination certificate.</p>
 <p></p>
 <p>Your examination certificates will be delivered via registered mail within
 one (1) month from the date of the release of the results, to the address